Do Go On - 361 - The Hollywood Bandit

 Allegedly sneaking into the college science labs after hours to make the drug.

-all whilst becoming a major source of supply of the drug in the Northwest.
+or whilst becoming a major source of supply of the drug in the northwest.

 Oh, wow.